florimondmanca/limier/docs/concepts.rst

 if any, are collected and bundled in a `deduce.ConversionError` and accessible on its `.errors` attribute.

-In practice, you can punctuate a function using `deduce.punctuate`:
+In practice, you can deduct a function using `deduce.deduce`:

 .. code-block:: python

-    from deduce import punctuate
+    from deduce import deduce

-    @punctuate
+    @deduce
     def add(x: int, y: int):
         return x + y